 If you are a worker in physical, occupational or speech therapy, or long-term health care, or post-acute care, you may be able to join the current legal action.

 If you’ve been unjustly treated and not paid the money you earned with your hard work, count on us.
 Rely on our proven results.
 We have a strong history of winning complex collective action cases.
 Attorney Mitchell Feldman knows well how to fight class and collective action cases and has a wealth of experience.
 He knows the strategy needed to win.
 Choose your best option to win your case — choose Feldman Legal Group.
 We are ready to help you get justice and the pay you earned and deserve.
 Give us a call today at 877-946-8293.

 You worked those long hours.
 You deserve pay for every minute you worked.
 We’ll make an aggressive legal case on your behalf to pursue that pay.
-Our employment attorneys understand that some therapists and other workers at rehab facilities are apprehensive about taking legal action.
+Our Tampa physical therapist overtime pay lawyers understand that some therapists and other workers at rehab facilities are apprehensive about taking legal action.
 They may worry the laws are too complex or wonder if they have a case.
 They may worry their employer will find out about the lawsuit and demote or fire them.